 These symptoms may not appear until some time after contact with the affected water.
 Long-term exposure to cyanobacterial toxins may cause additional health risks.

-Waikato DHB’s Population Health team would like to be informed about health problems that develop after exposure to any of the Waikato lakes.
-Health advice is also available from Population Health on (07) 839 8899 in and out of hours.
+The Waikato DHB Population Health Service would like to be informed about health problems that develop after exposure to any of the Waikato lakes.
+Health advice is also available from the Population Health Service on (07) 839 8899 in and out of hours.

-Up-to-date information on cyanobacterial cell counts is available from local councils and Waikato Regional Council.
+Up-to-date information on cyanobacterial cell counts is available from Waikato Regional Council and other local councils.